Microtia and atresia: When ears don't develop fullyMicrotia and atresia: When ears don't develop fully

-Microtia is a congenital deformity in which the external ear is not completely developed, occurring in one of every 5,000 to 7,000 births.
-Microtia is almost always accompanied by atresia, also known as aural atresia, a condition in which the external auditory ear canal is either absent or closed.
+Microtia usually occurs with atresia, also known as aural atresia, a condition in which the auditory ear canal is either underdeveloped, absent or closed.

-Medical professionals aren’t sure exactly what causes this deformity, but believe it occurs during the first trimester of pregnancy when the soft tissue of the outer ear and middle ear are being formed.
+Medical professionals aren’t sure exactly what causes microtia.
+It's theorized that it occurs during the first trimester of pregnancy when the soft tissues of the outer ear and middle ear are being formed.
 It's also linked to using skin products that contain retinol, or vitamin A, during pregnancy.

 There are four grades of microtia:

-Because this condition affects the outer ear, it is often accompanied by moderate to severe conductive hearing loss.
+Because this condition affects the outer ear, it is often accompanied by moderate-to-severe conductive hearing loss.
 Affected children are also susceptible to ear infections and may become self-conscious about their condition as they grow older.
 Fortunately, microtia and atresia can usually be repaired, and the hearing loss treated.

-Children with hearing loss caused by ear deformities or other causes are best served through a team approach led by their pediatrician.
-Specialized pediatric audiologists have the needed equipment and education to evaluate hearing loss in babies and children.
+Children with hearing loss caused by ear abnormalities are best served through a team approach led by their pediatrician or ENT specialist.
+Pediatric audiologists have the equipment and education to evaluate hearing loss in babies and children.
 They will work with your pediatrician and medical specialists to implement the best treatment options so your little one has every social, educational and developmental advantage.